three-tooth-beaver/ansible-role-apt/README.md

 pip install ansible-merge-vars
 ```

+### Target system dependency
 This role functions best if you already have python-apt installed on the target systems.
 If this is missing, you might run into issues when Ansible tries to configure the repositories.
+If the default sources file working, this role will install it automatically.